lmweber/diffcyt/README.md

 ## Tutorial and examples

-For a tutorial and examples of usage, see the package vignette.
+For a tutorial and examples of usage, see the Bioconductor [package vignette](http://bioconductor.org/packages/release/bioc/vignettes/diffcyt/inst/doc/diffcyt_workflow.html) (link also available via the main Bioconductor page for the [diffcyt package](http://bioconductor.org/packages/diffcyt)).

 ## Availability and installation